SophieMcGee/brick_heroes/README.md

 ## Client Background and Goals

-The Brick Heroes platform is designed to provide a seamless and engaging space for Lego enthusiasts to access a subscription-based service for borrowing and purchasing Lego sets.
+The Brick Heroes platform is designed to provide a seamless and engaging space for Lego enthusiasts to access a subscription-based service for borrowing Lego sets.
 As the developer and someone passionate about creativity and sustainability, I recognised the need for a platform that simplifies access to high-quality Lego sets while promoting reuse and reducing waste.
 The goals for this website include:

 * **Catering to a wide user base:** – The platform is designed for a diverse audience, from casual hobbyists to avid builders and parents looking for fun, cost-effective activities for their children.
 * **Ease of use and accessiblity** – A clean, intuitive interface ensures users can browse Lego sets, manage subscriptions, and complete transactions effortlessly on any device.
-* **Fostering creativity and community** – The platform promotes user engagement by providing tools to review and rate sets, share builds, and interact with other users through a blog and gallery.
+* **Fostering creativity and community** – The platform promotes user engagement by providing tools to review and rate sets, with links to a newsletter and social media.
-* **Clear pathways for action** – Strategically placed calls-to-action (CTAs) guide users to subscribe, borrow, purchase, or participate in community activities, ensuring a smooth user journey.
+* **Clear pathways for action** – Strategically placed calls-to-action (CTAs) guide users to subscribe, borrow, purchase, ensuring a smooth user journey.
 * **Sustainability and value** – By encouraging borrowing and reuse, the site offers a cost-effective and environmentally friendly way to enjoy Lego sets.

 [Back to top](#contents)